ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 ##### Performance!

-Web assembly is a binary format for JS.
+WebAssembly is a binary format for JS.
 It has 2 major benefits:
 * the JS engine can skip the parsing step
 * it's much more compact than the JS original source